Justin-Sawyer/recipeas-and-greens/README.md

 <img src="static/documentation/testing-screenshots/registration/registration-form-conditions-8.png">

-The devloper then looked for a better solution on StackOverflow, and found the following snippet:
+The developer then looked for a better solution on StackOverflow, and found the following snippet:

 ```
 /* Change the autofill background color